General Info – summary

 Flowers

-The white to yellowish-green, shiny, bisexual Flowers open at night and are sweetly scented and actinomorphic (Regular, symmetrical and rests on a pedicel – stalk of a single flower).
-The fragrant flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-Each is up to 3,5cm long.
-They are collectively situated in erect, loose terminal Panicles (indeterminate, branched inflorescence with stalked flowers – photo 360 under Fruit).
-Each greenish, much branched panicle may extend to more than 1m in length.
-Flowers are bisexual and have a 6-lobed Perianth (the 2 floral envelopes considered together; a collective term for the calyx and corolla) parts that are very similar and are called Tepals.
-These tepals are thin and about 2cm long.
-Here the perianth is tubular with 6 recurving lobes.
+The white to yellowish-green, shiny, bisexual, sweetly scented Flowers open at night, and are actinomorphic (Regular, symmetrical.
+Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
+Each fragrant flower is up to 3,5cm long and rests on a Pedicel (the stalk of a single flower – photos 357 & 360 under fruit).
+They are collectively situated in erect, loose terminal Panicles (indeterminate, green branched inflorescence with stalked flowers).
+Each greenish, much branched panicle may extend to more than 1m in length (photo 357 – under Fruit).
+Flowers are bisexual and have a 6-lobed tubular Perianth (the 2 floral envelopes considered together; a collective term for the very similar calyx and corolla parts and are called Tepals).
+These tepals have recurving lobes are thin and about 2-4cm long.
 The basal part of the Pedicel becomes a persistent peg.
-The Receptacle (is that expanded tip of the flower stalk from which the floral parts develop) is obconical (resembles an inverted cone) and is persistent in the fruit.
-There are 6 exserted (sticking out) Stamens that are in 2 rows of 3 each.
-They are opposite the lobes.
-Their inflated Filaments are free from each other and arise in the throat of the perianth and end with versatile (hung or attached near the middle, and usually moving freely) Anthers with 2 Thecae (pollen sacks).
+The Receptacle (that expanded tip of the flower stalk from which the floral parts develop) is obconical (resembles an inverted cone) and is persistent in the fruit (photo 360 – under fruit).
+There are 6 exserted (sticking out) Stamens that are in 2 rows of 3 each and are opposite the perianth lobes.
+Their inflated Filaments (the usually long slender stalks that supports each anther).
+Anthers (where the pollen grains are formed are free from each other and arise in the throat of the perianth and end with versatile (hung or attached near the middle, and usually free moving) Anthers that have 2 Thecae (pollen sacks).
 They face inwards and are longitudinally dehiscent.
 The superior, trilocular Ovary is sessile.
 It has a slender Style and a capitate (formed like a head) Stigma.
-Flowers open at night and insects, including moths are responsible for Pollination.
+Flowers open at night and attracted insects, including moths, are responsible for Pollination.
 (Nov-Feb).

 Fruit

-The flower panicle develops into an attractive Fruit (photo 357).
-Each fruit is a single, spherical or bi/tri-lobed Berry (a pulpy, indehiscent fruit like a grape or tomato) with a thick pedicel.
-It is up to 2cm in diameter and changes from green to red or orange when mature (photo 360).
+Each flower panicle develops into an attractive Fruit (photo 357) that is a single, spherical or bi/tri-lobed Berry (a pulpy, indehiscent fruit like a grape or tomato) with a thick pedicel.
+The berry is up to 2cm in diameter and changes from green to red or orange when mature (photo 360).
 Each berry contains up to 3 large, rounded or lobed bony black seeds.
 The remains of the perianth and pedicel are still visible at the base of each club shaped fruit (photo 360).
-In this photo, the remains of the stigma are also visible on the central fruit.
+In this photo, the remains of the stigma is also visible on the central fruit.
 (Feb-Jul & occasionally Aug).

 Distribution & Ecology

-These plants are Located in Eastern Cape, Kwa-Zulu Natal, northern and eastern Gauteng, Mpumalanga, Limpopo, Swaziland, southern Mozambique and Kenya.
-They grow in shade – under the canopy and usually occur near water e.g., in coastal forests, including Oribi Gorge (inland from Portshepstone in KwaZulu) and usually below an altitude of 1 500m.
+These plants are Located in Eastern Cape, Kwa-Zulu Natal, northern and eastern Gauteng, Mpumalanga, Limpopo, SiSwati (Swaziland), southern Mozambique and northwards to Kenya.
+They grow in shade – under tree canopies and usually occur near water e.g., in scrub and coastal forests, including Oribi Gorge (inland from Portshepstone in KwaZulu-Natal) and usually below an altitude of close to 1 550m.
 They also occur in dry scrub and often in association with quartzite (rock composed almost entirely of quartz.
 It is non-foliated and usually forms from the metamorphosis of sandstone).
 They also are found in sandstone and frequently form dense stands.
 Monkeys eat the Fruit.
 Many birds consume the orange fruit pulp.
 Birds like the Robin chat as well as mice nest in the Leaves.
+The insects that visit this tree attract birds.
 The leaves of Dracaena species are the breeding place for the ornate Bush Night-fighter Butterfly (Artitropa erinnys erinnys).
-These butterflies are common in forest edges, and forests along the Drakensberg and Wolkberg mountains (Drakensberg tributary in Tzaneen in Limpopo province) and their larvae feed on the leaves of this plant.
+These butterflies are common in forest edges, and forests along the Drakensberg and Wolkberg mountains (Drakensberg tributary through Tzaneen in Limpopo province) and their larvae feed on the leaves of this plant.
 These butterflies have a wingspan in the region of 6cm.
-The insects that visit this tree attract birds.

 Ethnobotany

-Plants should be Grown from fresh, cleaned seeds or cuttings (take up to up to 3 weeks to develop).
+Plants should be Grown from fresh, cleaned seeds or cuttings (they take up to up to 3 weeks to develop).
 The orange Seed pulp contains a growth inhibitor that must be removed before the seeds are planted.
 Birds often carry out this function when feeding.
 Here the seeds pass through the bird – removing the inhibiter.
 These plants are frost and drought sensitive and should be planted away from direct sunlight in humus rich soil.
 They tolerate deep shade and grow well in shade and indoors.
-Local medicinemakes use of the Roots.
-A wide range of the attractive Dracaena plants is now grown around the world.
+Local medicine makes use of the Roots.
+A wide range of the attractive Dracaena plants are now grown around the world.
+These plants ae widely cultivated in Zimbabwe.

 References